simondhalliday/simondhalliday.github.io/_posts/2017-07-08-employment-report.md

 Scraping
 --------

-As we would expect, Hadley Wickham has a package that helps us to scrape html, called `rvest` ("ha...rvest", get it?) (<span class="citeproc-not-found" data-reference-id="rvest17">**???**</span>).
+As we would expect, Hadley Wickham has a package that helps us to scrape html, called `rvest` ("ha...rvest", get it?)
+(Wickham 2016).
 In that package is a very useful function called `read_html()`.
 To make things clearer when I call the function, I simply specify an object called `url` that I defined as the CPS page with the table I want from the Bureau of Labor Statistics site.
 I also define what the html "nodes" are when I create another object.
 So you know, I used this [how-to](http://bradleyboehmke.github.io/2015/12/scraping-html-tables.html) by Bradley Boehmke to get the basics, the rest was trial-and-error and StackOverflow.

 ``` r
 url <- "https://www.bls.gov/web/empsit/cpseea04.htm"